KGlendrange/Software-Security/README.md

 #### Notes – task 4

 Here you write your notes about how this task was performed.
+Task 4:
+Created a column in the AccountChannel database from accountStorage that saves Roles.
+Made a setRole function only accessable to "owner" roles, that takes can set any user to any role.
+Restricted other functions like Edit,Post,Delete,and Join depending on what role you have.

 ### Task ω – Other security holes (2 points)

 There are more security issues in this web application.
 Improve the security of the application to the best of your ability.